Stepanakert Memorial

-The Stepanakert Memorial (Ստեփանակերտի հուշարձան), or Victory Monument (Qələbə abidəsi), is a memorial located in Stepanakert, Azerbaijan.
+The Khankendi Memorial (Ստեփանակերտի հուշարձան), or Victory Monument (Qələbə abidəsi), is a memorial located in Stepanakert (Khankendi), Azerbaijan.

 History

 The memorial complex, built in honor of the 22,000 inhabitants of the Nagorno-Karabakh Autonomous Oblast of the Azerbaijan SSR who died during World War II, is centered around a 21 m obelisk in the center.
 Those who died were entombed in the common grave formed on the opposite hill.
 Another part of the complex is a cascade pool with a fountain and seven ‘weeping’ springs constructed in the style of traditional Armenian monuments and classic ornamental art.
 On the granite pedestals are portraits of Armenian-Soviet soldiers of the Red Army who were honored as Heroes of the Soviet Union.
 The newest part of the complex is a cemetery where the Armenian military casualties of the First Nagorno-Karabakh War are buried.
 From 1945 to 1990, the memorial was managed by the Nagorno-Karabakh Regional Committee of the Communist Party of Azerbaijan.
 From 1991 to 2023, it was owned by the government of the Republic of Artsakh.